marianoju/swing-in-hamburg/facebook groups/README.md

 The original data was extracted from 450 swing dance related Facebook groups with Netvizz in late September 2013.
 Data has been concatenated, compressed and anonymized (five-digit hexadecimal user id).
 Edges represent “friendship” relations between users.
 Data contains only unique nodes and edges (no duplicates).
 Data includes isolate nodes!

+Visualization and exploration of network data has been done with [Gephi](https://gephi.org/).

 - No. of nodes: 137,218
 - No. of edges: 2,538,069